scottisloud/scottisloud.github.io/content/blog/2016-08-16-old-food-habits-die-hard.md

 ---
-title: Massive spice recalls for lead contamination
+date: "2016-08-16"
 layout: post
-date: 2016-08-16
+title: Massive spice recalls for lead contamination
 ---

 A spat of spice recalls have taken place over the last few weeks in the United States.